33 Best Grilling Recipes on the Planet

 Get our recipe for Grilled Mexican Steak Salad.

-If the theme of your cookout is to grill all your courses form start to finish, may we nominated this candidate for dessert?
+If the theme of your cookout is to grill all your courses from start to finish, may we nominate this candidate for dessert?
 Balsamic actually does something amazing to strawberries—it makes them sweeter!
-The grilled shortcakes will provide a perfect spongy bed to soak up all the fruity juices.
+The grilled shortcakes will provide a perfect, spongy bed to soak up all the fruity juices.

 Grilled Swordfish With Caponata

 Swordfish is one of the best types of fish to grill because of its sturdy, steak-like texture.
 You'll top these beautiful steaks with a Sicilian caponata made of eggplant, onion, and olives, and you can forget all the other side dishes.

 Get our recipe for Grilled Swordfish With Caponata.

 You'll want to get thick, bone-in pork chops for this recipe.
 Try to get them from the butcher instead of pre-packaged—the meat is always fresher this way.
 The grilled peaches and feta cheese create beautiful flavors without punching up the calories.